I have a confession to make - I am very happy and very content with my life. I wake most mornings feeling like I am the luckiest person in the world.

 My past life seems almost unreal now, but I was quite frankly miserable, I really didn't like the life I was living.

 From the outside I must have looked incredibly successful, I'd had a number of great jobs, and was climbing up the career ladder.
 I was seen as an industry leader in the UK and even in Europe.
 I was invited to go to events, I had company cars, I travelled overseas with work.
 What could I possibly have to complain about?
-But I just felt dead inside.
+But I just felt dead and depleted inside.

 Even when I went on holiday it would take me almost the whole week to feel even remotely like me and then I'd be back into my daily grind.